Frequently Asked Questions

 - Submitting illegible, incomplete, or unsigned documentation

-- Failing to include step-parent income
+- Failing to include all required contributors and their information

 Please be sure to check your FAFSA carefully before submitting it.